-Bento boxes are designed with a single serving meal in mind, but can still vary in size.
+Bento boxes are designed with a single serving meal in mind, but they can still vary in size.
 While there’s no one meal packed in a bento, recipes and meal ideas tend to have a mix of proteins, carbs (typically rice), vegetables, and fruits.
-If you balance out your foods, you can typically create a filling meal even in a smaller bento box.
-But if you want a big salad, for example, you may need to find a bento box specifically designed for a big pile of greens so you’re not left hungry.
-You can also consider how many foods you’re likely to want to pack: A bento with lots of small compartments could be great if you like variety or pose a problem if you typically want just a main and a side.
+If you balance out your foods, you can typically create a filling meal, even in a smaller bento box.
+But if you want a big salad, for example, you may need to find a bento box specifically designed for a big pile of greens so you won't be left hungry.
+You can also consider how many foods you’re likely to want to pack: A bento with lots of small compartments could be great if you like variety, or it could pose a problem if you typically want just a main and a side.

 Not surprisingly, before the advent of the microwave, bento meals were eaten cold.
 Today, like with all packed meals, it’s often a matter of preference.
 If you want to heat up meals, make sure your bento is microwave-safe.
-Additionally, no matter your plans, ensure any plastic is BPA-free.
+No matter your plans, ensure any plastic is BPA-free.

 Types of Bento Boxes